lingui/js-lingui/docs/tutorials/react.rst

       <p><Trans>The random number is {Math.rand()}</Trans></p>
       // The random number is {0}

-Components might get tricky, but as we saw it's really easy:
+Components might get tricky, but like we saw, it's really easy:

 .. code-block:: jsx